bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 					Implementation: DefaultSalesAreasDAO

 #### Services
 A service is an object that is concerned with the execution of business logic or business rules.
-It can utilize other services and DAOs to achieve it's business goals.
+It can utilize other services and DAOs to achieve its business goals.

  As services are interfaces and implementing classes, the conventions for the same are applicable.
 Additionally, the names of service interfaces and classes must contain the suffix **Service**